-What is it?
-No Schedule Man = the journey is the destination.
-No plan is all part of the plan!
-“Journeys with the No Schedule Man” explores and encourages personal & professional growth by discovering and sharing the journeys of real people who have challenged themselves to expand and grow into their potential.
+“Journeys with the No Schedule Man” celebrates that spirit, exploring and encouraging personal & professional growth by discovering and sharing the journeys of real people who have challenged themselves to expand and grow into their potential.
 The podcast features conversations with a variety of special guests, sharing real stories and lessons learned so that they may serve for the benefit of others.

 Special thanks to Allstage for their support of the podcast!